The Devil in the Dark – Part II

 The trail has ended.

-We are staring at the our shuttle.
+We are staring at our shuttle.
 Parked atop the same horrific scene of carnage.
-My communicator alerts us to an incoming message.
-Starfleet labs have finished their sample analysis of these unfortunate aliens.
+My communicator alerts us to an incoming message – Starfleet labs has finished their sample analysis of these unfortunate aliens.

 I see.

 I have deleted the heartfelt messages and confessions from my communicator.
-Science Officer Alfie and I will soon depart and return to Discovery for a debriefing.
+Science Officer Alfie and I will return to Discovery for a debriefing.
 The mystery of Cebe Tate’s encounter with a monstrous space beast will have to remain unsolved.

 For now.